Florida widow arrested in 2000 cold-case murder of husband

 "We’ve had this case for 15 years, and the relentless effort in working with prosecutors and then ultimately the grand jury in bringing those responsible for Mike Williams’ [death] to justice is a great reward," Perez said.
 "Hopefully, this will bring peace and resolution to the Williams family.”

-Denise Williams is expected to be arraigned Wednesday.
+Denise Williams was expected to be arraigned Wednesday.

 The Associated Press contributed to this report.